Lincoln-Yuji/Linux-Config/ArchLinuxGuides/005-wacom_tablet.md

 That means we can use Wacom Tablets on most Linux distros out there, including Arch.

-The Arch Linux kernels include the input-wacom driver, thta is, the kernel should recognize your tablet right after connecting it via USB or Bluetooth.
+The Arch Linux kernels include the input-wacom driver, that is, the kernel should recognize your tablet right after connecting it via USB or Bluetooth.

 You can check that out running: